A good eCommerce marketing strategy is a summary of how your store is planning to achieve its goals and improve its position in the market.

 - Higher conversion rates – In 2019, social networks influenced 74% of shoppers for their purchasing decisions

-Implementing a social media strategy to your eCommerce store is obligatory.
-But after that you need to analyze how your social media channels are performing – your posts engagements, reach and campaign outcomes.
+Implementing a social media plan as part of your eCommerce marketing strategy is obligatory.
+But after that, you need to analyze how your social media channels are performing – your posts engagements, reach and campaign outcomes.
 In this tutorial, you can learn how to improve your social media campaign using data visualization.

 8. Create Landing Pages

-With the development of personalized landing pages with a unique copy, your e-commerce online store increases the chance of attracting more customers who are willing to buy your products.
+With the development of personalized landing pages with a unique copy, your eCommerce business strategy will successfully increase the chance of attracting more customers who are willing to buy your products.
 Create specific landing pages for the different groups in your target audience.
 Outline your buyer personas and use analytics to determine the general demographic segments you are catering to.

 How to build high-converting landing pages that drive sales, sign-ups or subscriptions?